How to layer your lighting

 Creating the perfect mix of ambient, task and accent lighting 10068-md-sedona 10080-lg-forest 10066-sm-stone 10090-lg-carbon 10082-sm-carbon 10051-lg-coral 10079-lg-snow 10062-md-sedona

 With multiple light sources, you can switch up the mood at ease, create focused illumination, and protect your eyes from fatigue.
 By layering your lighting, you can smoothly transition a room from a bright work area during the day to a chic space for evening entertainment.
-To understand how lighting can work together, we’ll start by defining the three main types: ambient, task and accent.

 To establish how much light you’ll need in a room, it’s important to measure a bulb’s output of light.
 The best way to do this is with lumens – the total amount of visible light from a source.
 As a general rule, it takes around 20 lumens per square foot to create appropriate ambient lighting.

-Floor Lights: Adding a fixture like Gio Floor Light or Palm Floor Light can create gentle, directed light that brings balanced height and varied illumination within your space.
+Adding a fixture like Gio Floor Light or Palm Floor Light can create gentle, directed light that brings balanced height and varied illumination within your space.

-Wall Lights: Floating pieces like Signal Wall Light or Ember Wall Light can add soft, focused light with minimal footprint and maximum style.
+Floating pieces like Signal Wall Light or Ember Wall Light can add soft, focused light with minimal footprint and maximum style.

-Table Lights: In combination with other light sources, the right Table Light can provide an ample glow for those dark corners missing an extra touch of decor.
+In combination with other light sources, the right Table Light can provide an ample glow for those dark corners missing an extra touch of decor.
 Try Arpeggio Table Light for ample yet soothing illumination.

 Task lights in the home provide focused, bright illumination for areas where ambient lighting may need an extra boost.
 As the name suggests, Task lighting is there to help with specific tasks such as writing, reading, or desk work.